 Will anything else happen after I have been discharged?

-If placed onto an income payment arrangement (IPA) or order (IPO) during the bankruptcy, this will usually run for 3 years.
+If placed onto an income payment arrangement or income payment order during the bankruptcy, this will usually run for 3 years.
 This means after being discharged the individual will continue to make these payments for up to 3 years after the end of their bankruptcy – although this will depend on when it was started.

 Six years after being made bankrupt the details will be removed from the person’s credit file.
 The debts that were previously on file should also have been removed as the creditors are likely to have updated the details in relation to the bankruptcy.
 To ensure this has occurred, Equifax, Experian or TransUnion can be contacted to get an updated credit report.

-If the bankrupted person was found to have acted dishonestly or were to blame for their debts, in some cases the official receiver may have issued a bankruptcy restriction undertaking (BRU) or order (BRO) and your bankruptcy will remain on file until these restrictions have run their course.
+If the bankrupted person was found to have acted dishonestly or were to blame for their debts, in some cases the official receiver may have issued a bankruptcy restriction order or undertaking and your bankruptcy will remain on file until these restrictions have run their course.
 These can be applied by the official receiver for between 2 and 15 years – longer restriction lengths are normally the severe end of the scale and are usually associated with high levels of criminal activity.

 Finally, details of the bankruptcy will be published in The Gazette, the UK’s official public record.
 These can be accessed online at any time, although it cannot be used by lenders when it comes to making a decision about providing credit.